sarahciston/shequalifies/_includes/references.md

 *[Foucault]: Foucault, Michel.
 1988.
 “Technologies of the Self.”
 Technologies of the Self.
 *[Hong]: Hong, Sun-ha.
 2016.
 “Data’s Intimacy: Machinic Sensibility and the Quantified Self” Communication +1.
 *[Marks]: Marks, Laura U. 1998.
 “Video Haptics and Erotics.”
 Screen 39:4.
-*[Posner & Klein]: Posner, Miriam and Lauren Klein.
+*[Posner]: Posner, Miriam and Lauren Klein.
 2017.
-“Data as Media.”
-Feminist Media Histories.
+“Data as Media.” _Feminist Media Histories_.
+*[Klein]: D’Ignazio, Catherine, and Lauren Klein.
+2019. _Data Feminism_; Posner, Miriam and Lauren Klein.
+2017.
+“Data as Media.” _Feminist Media Histories_.
 *[Proulx]: Proulx, M. 2016.
 “Protocol and Performativity: Queer Selfies and the Coding of Online Identity.”
 Performance Research.
 *[Raley]: Raley, Rita.
 2006.
 “Code.surface || Code.depth.” dichtung-digital.; 2009.
 Tactical Media.; 2013.
 “Dataveillance and Countervailance.”
 Raw Data is an Oxymoron.; 2018.
 “LOVE.ABZ AND THE TASK OF THE MACHINE TRANSLATOR - An Interview with Otso Huopaniemi.”
 AModern. https://amodern.net/article/love-abz/
 *[Ravetto-Biagioli]: Ravetto-Biagioli, Kriss.
 2016.
 “The Digital Uncanny and Ghost Effects.”
 Screens.